 The entire Washroom area gets wet and it becomes a horrible experience trying to get dressed with no dry area to step on.

-The other disadvantage is that, if somebody goes for a shower, then the person who wants go to toilet, has to wait until the other person comes out.
-It creates unnecessary delay and inconvenience.
+The other disadvantage is that, if somebody goes for a shower, then the person who wants to go to the toilet, has to wait until the other person comes out.
+It creates unnecessary delays and inconvenience.

 There are different types of washrooms and toilets in Europe, so be aware of this!

 According to my experience, Hostels do not provide towels along with your bed, but most of the hostels l rent towels for a nominal price.

 This is one of the major differences between hotels and hostels.

 I do not carry towels and I rent towels from the hostels.
 I pay Euro 2-4 per towel.